Protocol for Exposure to Secretions of Body Fluids from Old World Non-human Primates

-Notify the Division of Laboratory Animal Medicine (DLAM), X5-2651 of the incident.
+- Notify the Department of Comparative Medicine (DCM), X5-2651 of the incident.

 The individual must go to University Health Service (UHS) on weekdays between 8 a.m.-5 p.m., or to the Emergency Department (ED) on weekends or after hours, immediately after or while soaking the wound.

 If the initial examination is performed in the ED, the employee must go to UHS for a follow-up examination on the next business day.
 A UHS or ED physician will evaluate the injury, collect a serum sample from the person exposed, and send the specimen to Clinical Chemistry to be frozen.
 The physician will evaluate the need for prophylactic acyclovir.
 There are no CDC guidelines regarding administration of acyclovir.
 The virus is most highly concentrated in the saliva and conjunctival secretions.
 Therefore, a person suffering a bite (breaking the skin) should be considered for prophylaxis unless contraindicated.
 In addition, a person should be encouraged to take acyclovir when he/she have had contact with monkey conjunctival secretions or saliva either to a mucous membrane, non-intact skin or an open wound.
 Other exposures should be evaluated regarding risk of contamination with monkey saliva and extent of exposure.